M Idioms

 - very visible or evident

-The symphony musicians were much in evidence at the opening of the cultural center.
+The symphony was much in evidence at the opening of the cultural center.

 much sought after